 The chaos leads to insight

-Chaos testing allows developers and software reliability engineering (SRE) teams to gain a better understanding of their system's behavior under duress and identify potential problems or develop mitigation strategies.
+Chaos testing allows developers and software reliability engineering (SRE) teams to gain a better understanding of their system's behaviour under duress and identify potential problems or develop mitigation strategies.

 Testing for the predictable is standard.
 Chaos testing provides you with a glimpse of the unexpected and, therefore, a way to prepare for it.